DeLuks2006/SweetDream/README.md

 >
 > This project is a proof of concept and not production-ready.
 > Currently, the loader remains in memory while the machine is unlocked, as it only activates once the machine is locked.
-> A better approach would involve encrypting the thread routine during unlocked sessions and decrypting it when the machine locks. (may be added in the future)

 ## Features:
 - It's Recursive!